scylladb/scylladb/docs/operating-scylla/procedures/tips/best-practices-scylla-on-docker.rst

 --experimental ENABLE
 ---------------------
-The ``--experimental`` command line option enables Scylla's experimental mode.
+The ``--experimental`` command line option enables ScyllaDB's experimental mode.
 If no ``--experimental`` command line option is defined, ScyllaDB defaults to running with experimental mode disabled.

 **It is highly recommended to disable experimental mode for production deployments.**